mariusz-ba/vue-template/README.md

 ```

 # Running
-If You want to run project for development use:
+If you want to run project for development use:
 ```bash
 npm start
 ```